mas-bandwidth/netcode/STANDARD.md

     [user data] (256 bytes)
     <zero pad to 300 bytes>

-Challenge tokens are encrypted with the libsodium _crypto_secretbox_easy_ primitive, with a random key that is generated each time a dedicated server is started and a sequence number starts at zero and increases with each challenge token generated.
+Challenge tokens are encrypted with the libsodium _crypto_secretbox_easy_ primitive, with a random key that is generated each time a dedicated server is started and a sequence number that starts at zero and increases with each challenge token generated.

 Encryption is performed on the first 300 - 16 bytes, and the last 16 bytes store the HMAC of the encrypted buffer: